 This is where Social Security can help.
-Social Security is a type of social assistance, provided by the Social Security Administration (SSA).
+Social Security is a type of government-funded assistance, provided by the Social Security Administration (SSA).
 As some people know, the SSA is a federally funded agency that administers all types of assistance.
 Two types of assistance qualify as disability programs.

 As of now, the SSA administers Social Security Disability (SSDI) and Supplemental Security Income (SSI) benefits for disabled persons.
 These benefits are dispensed for different reasons for different people.
 SSDI is available to workers accumulating sufficient work credits, whereas SSI is available to individuals of low income and low resources.

 Again, both Social Security Income (SSI) and Social Security Disability Insurance (SSDI) are governmental programs funded to help individuals and families in need.
-Although the medical criteria for each program are roughly the same, the vocational requirements are different.
+Although the medical criteria for each program are roughly the same, the vocational requirements are different

 The Social Security Administration (SSA) uses multiple medical-vocational rules and guidelines to determine if an applicant is eligible.
 When an applicant is approved for disability benefits, that claimant begins to receive monthly payments.
 These payments are based on various vocational, financial, and medical criteria, depending upon the program.